-The EPA Study on the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources, was authorized and funded by Congress in 2010.
-The study includes 18 research projects and addresses large volume water withdrawals; fracturing fluid spills and drinking water sources; well injection; flowback and produced water; and wastewater treatment and waste disposal.
+The EPA Study on the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources was authorized and funded by Congress in 2010.
+The study included 18 research projects and addressed large volume water withdrawals; fracturing fluid spills and drinking water sources; well injection; flowback and produced water; and wastewater treatment and waste disposal.
 A draft report of the results came out in June 2015.
-The report found there were not "widespread" impacts on drinking water resources in the United States, but the EPA report does establish that "there are above and below ground mechanisms by which hydraulic fracturing activities have the potential to impact drinking water resources."
+The report found there were not "widespread" impacts on drinking water resources in the United States, but the EPA report established that "there are above and below ground mechanisms by which hydraulic fracturing activities have the potential to impact drinking water resources."
 These mechanisms include water withdrawals in places and times when water is lacking, spills, fracturing into underground drinking water resources, below ground migrations of gases and liquids, and "inadequate treatment and discharge of wastewater."
 The EPA did find incidences where these mechanisms led to compromised water supplies.
 The report notes that the EPA's investigation, although detailed and time-consuming, was hampered by a lack of data, including a paucity of long-term and pre-post studies, and "inaccessibility of some information on hydraulic fracturing and potential impacts" (EPA, 2015).
+As noted earlier the Science Advisory Board for the EPA study recommended revising the conclusions of the report to reflect the problems with gathering data.